SnowEx/uavsar_pytools/README.md

 ```

 For quick checks to visualize the data there is also a convenience method `scene.show(i = 1)` that allows you to quickly visualize the first image (or by iterating on i = 2,3,4, etc all the images in the zip file.
 This method is also available after converting binary images to array with `scene.url_to_tiffs()`.

+## Need more help?

+The notebook folder in this repository has example notebooks for how to utilize this repository.